 Sadness, feeling down, and having a loss of interest or pleasure in daily activities are familiar feelings for all of us.
 But if they persist and affect our lives substantially, the issue may be depression.

 People experience depression in different ways.
 It may interfere with your daily work, resulting in lost time and lower productivity.
 It can also influence relationships and some chronic health conditions.
+Here, Health Republic will help you as best depression treatment center in Lahore.

 Signs and Symptoms